fiorisims/pfa-week03/README.md

 The n is a local variable/shorthand for the loop which is where the number of cacti slider value from the DT is stored Line 9: positions = []:
 The [] creates an empty list.
 This is where the x and z coordinates of each cactus are stored.
+Line 10: if DT["layout"] == "grid":
+The first line of this loop concerns the orientation and centering of the cacti based on how many are asked for.
+It organizes them by checking if the layout is set to grid and if true, it checks the lines of code that build a rectangular grid.
+Loop: for ai in range(random.randint(DT["arms_min"], DT["arms_max"])):
+        idx, ap = add_arm(px, pz, tid, ai, body_mat, spike_mat, body_r, body_h, idx)
+        parts += ap
+Loop Paragraph Explanation: This first sentence in the loop defines how many arms can be added to the cactus body.
+The selected size range has been set to random so it can be anything.
+Idx is shorthand for index and ap is shorthand for the add_arm parts list.
+Parts += ap allows the create_cactus GUI to group the list (px, pz, tid, ai, body_mat, spike_mat, body_r, body_h, idx) into a tuple.
+This tuple is shorthanded to (idx, parts).